You make 100% of your sales!

 Remember, price according to outside dimensions

 It is easiest, when getting started selling online/shipping, to stay within a 16 x 20” (or 20 x 16”) mat size or smaller.
-This size padded envelopes are widely available at many discount and grocery stores.
-We want you to package and ship your work promptly and affordably in easily accessible padded shipping envelopes.
-Larger packaging and shipping is less accessible and more complicated.
-No matter what size painting you are listing, be certain you have your shipping materials on hand and ready to go.
+This size padded envelopes are widely available at many discount and grocery stores, however you might want to check out our blog post Packing Artwork for Shipping where you’ll discover a lightweight, affordable method of packaging your work.
+Be certain you have your shipping materials on hand and ready to go when you list your artwork for sale.

-We feel it is best for buyers to have mats that can fit into an over-the-counter frame.
+It is a great help for buyers to have mats that fit into an over-the-counter, standard-size frame.
 This is not a strict policy but customers may appreciate the affordable option of a ready-made frame.

 |Outside Dimensions*||Price range**|